miladnazar/HaseebAkbarAnthony/README.md

 We can keep adding project name, and project description in the following manner.
 1. Stock Investment Recommendations ==> In this project I'm going over 1,200 different stocks and building a portfolio out of 25 best ones.
+2. Akbar's future project.
+3. Haseeb's future project.